johnfedoruk/bangular/docs/TOOLS.md

 If your application is janky (it misses frames) or is slow according to other metrics, it is important to find the root cause of the issue.
-Change detection is a phase in Angular's lifecycle that detects changes in values that are bound to UI, and if it finds a change it performs the corresponding UI update.
+Change detection is a phase in Bangular's lifecycle that detects changes in values that are bound to UI, and if it finds a change it performs the corresponding UI update.
 However, sometimes it is hard to tell if the slowness is due to the act of computing the changes being slow, or due to the act of applying those changes